imbhaumik147/imbhaumik147/README.md

 <h2>"Jack of all trades, master of none, <br>
- but oftentimes better than a master of one. </h2>
+ but oftentimes better than a master of one." </h2>

 <h4>trying to learn everything...</h4>